StefanoPutelli/ASA-Project/README.md

 SERVER_URL = "http://localhost:8080/"
 SALUTO = "Hi from Trento!"
 PAAS_HOST = "http://192.168.178.54:5001"
+SHOW_GUI = false
 ````

 Any value left undefined falls back to the library defaults.

 > From each launch script you can enable the optional terminal GUI for real-time visuals.
 Just remember to activate it for one agent at a time.
+Terminal GUI conflicts with PDDL client logs, please use it only in competitive mode.